spesml/spesml.github.io/2_Concepts/3_ModelingFramework/10_state_machines.md

 # State Machines

-The semantic interface of atomic system elements can, inter alia, be defined by state machines (non-deterministic Mealy Machines).
+The behavior of atomic system elements can be defined by state machines.
-To this effect, the system element can be linked to the state machine that defines its behaviors.
-Each state machine linked to a system element must have the same input and output channels as the system element.
 The following introduces a reduced abstract syntax for state machines.
 The syntax can easily be extended by guards on transitions, hierarchical states, and further advanced concepts.
 However, every practically meaningful (weakly-causal and realizable)  semantic interface can be modeled with a state machine solely using the reduced abstract syntax.
 Thus, it is always possible to transform a state machine in an extended syntax to a semantically equivalent state machine in the reduced abstract syntax.

 As depicted in the following figure, each state machine consists of
 * states,